Landon Cassill

-Landon Douglas Cassill (born July 7, 1989) is an American professional stock car racing driver.
+Landon Douglas Cassill (born July 7, 1989) is an American former professional stock car racing driver.
 He last competed full-time in the NASCAR Xfinity Series, driving the No. 10 Chevrolet Camaro for Kaulig Racing.

 Early career

-Cassill was born in Cedar Rapids, Iowa, and began racing on a quad when he was 3 years old.
+Cassill was born in Cedar Rapids, Iowa, and began racing on a quad when he was three years old.
 Cassill moved to go-karts.
-He finished second in the Pro Kart Tour at Atlanta Motor Speedway at age 10.
+He finished second in the Pro Kart Tour at Atlanta Motor Speedway at the age of ten.
 The following year, he earned his first of two Kart Series national championships.
 Cassill won four International Kart Federation (IKF) championships, some on dirt and some on asphalt.

-In 2000, Cassill competed in three different classes: two karting and a midget class.
+In 2000, Cassill competed in three different classes: two karting classes and a midget class.
 He won all three state championships on the same night.
-Cassill won four more state championships at the Newton Kart Klub in Newton, Iowa in 2001.
+Cassill won four more state championships at the Newton Kart Klub in Newton, Iowa, in 2001.
 He then started racing in a modified at the half-mile Hawkeye Downs.

 He was racing in the ASA Late Model Series (ASALMS) in 2003 while he was in high school at Jefferson High School in Cedar Rapids.
 He has also raced in legend, modified, and late model racecars.
 Other series include the American Speed Association and the CRA Super Series.

-At age 16, he became the youngest winner in ASALMS history when he won at Lake Erie Speedway on June 9, 2006; holding the record until Erik Jones surpassed him at age 14 in 2010.
+At age 16, he became the youngest winner in ASALMS history when he won at Lake Erie Speedway on June 9, 2006; holding the record until Erik Jones surpassed him at the age of fourteen in 2010.
 On July 3, Cassill won his second ASALMS race, this time in a Southern Division race at South Georgia Motorsports Park near Cecil, Georgia.
 The win made him the first driver to win in both the Northern and Southern Divisions.
 He won his first Challenge Division race at I-70 Speedway on July 8, 2010, to become the first driver to win in all three divisions.
-For 196 laps, Landon held the runner-up position on the track to Peter Casilino.
-Landon secured victory by edging Casilino off the track.
-Answering questions afterward about the win, Landon replied, "Hey rubbin's just racin what can I say!"
+For 196 laps, Cassill held the runner-up position on the track to Peter Casilino.
+He secured victory by edging Casilino off the track.
+Answering questions afterward about the win, Cassill replied, "Hey rubbin's just racin what can I say!"

 He finished second in the Challenge Division points behind Kelly Bires, and eleventh in the Northern Division despite starting in half of the races.